Campus COVID-19 Safety Expectations for Students

 - Avoid sharing equipment or supplies with others whenever possible

-- Do not participate in social gatherings on Campus
+- Do not congregate outside of class or participate in social gatherings on Campus

 - Follow all safety protocols for face-to-face classes